WiseGuru/MaxwellCTI/src/site/notes/BHIS Antisyphon and Webinars/BlackHills SOC Core/Labs/00-BHIS-SOCC-lab-Config.md

 This is my guide/recommendations to configure the VM and have it ready to go.

-> **Warm Tip**:^[I always loved this typo in manuals...] quickly disable Windows Update in the VM by modifying local group policy. `gpedit.msc`, expand Computer Configuration>Administrative Templates>Windows Components>Windows Updates.
+> **Warm Tip**:^[I always loved this mistranslation in manuals...] quickly disable Windows Update in the VM by modifying local group policy. `gpedit.msc`, expand Computer Configuration>Administrative Templates>Windows Components>Windows Updates.
 > Select *Configure Automatic Updates*, click the radio button for *Disable*, then click *Apply*.

 # Pre-Config and Setup